avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 The expected path for full removal from a Subnet's validator set is via a `SetSubnetValidatorWeightTx` with weight `0` which requires a Warp message produced by the Subnet.
 However, the ability to reclaim the balance allotted to a validator without authorization from the Subnet is critical for failed Subnets.

 Note that this does not modify a Subnet's total staking weight.
 This transaction marks the Subnet Validator as inactive, but does not remove it from the Subnet's validator set.
-Inactive Subnet Validators can re-activate at any time by increasing their balance with an `IncreaseBalanceTx`.
+Inactive Subnet Validators can re-activate at any time by increasing their balance with an `IncreaseSubnetValidatorWeightTx`.

 Subnet creators should be aware that there is no notion of `MinStakeDuration` that is enforced by the P-Chain.
 It is expected that Subnets who choose to enforce a `MinStakeDuration` will lock the validator's Stake for the Subnet's desired `MinStakeDuration`.